Cineboard/api/README.md

 ### TO THE USERS

 First: we need to clone both front/api repositories.
-Then create database, a little help from the api repos (we suppose you have a mysql5.7+ db running).
+Then create database, a little help from the api repos (mysql/mariadb already running).
 Edit db.config and db_create.sh to customize configuration and then launch db_create.sh

 ```console